aerial shot of a town and lake needing protection from environmental issues

 2. Ecosystems & Endangered Species

 The best way to save species is to support organizations dedicated to fighting species extinction.
 By supporting the cause, you’re helping to combat the issue.
 You can also find laws and government acts available to sign that protect ecosystems and endangered species.
+However, the most important way to protect animals is to spread awareness.
+Education will make people understand why it’s so important to engage in endangered species protections.

 1. Climate Change